- Table of Contents

 e.
 Government Regulations

 Legal frameworks and regulations governing employment practices wield considerable influence on HR management.
-Compliance with labour laws, anti-discrimination policies, and health and safety regulations is not just a legal obligation but a cornerstone of ethical and responsible organisational conduct.
-The Guest Model places a spotlight on the need for HR practices to align seamlessly with the regulatory landscape.
+Compliance with labour laws, anti-discrimination policies, and health and safety regulations is a legal obligation and a cornerstone of ethical and responsible organisational conduct.
+The Guest Model spotlights the need for HR practices to align seamlessly with the regulatory landscape.

 For instance, changes in employment laws may necessitate updates to HR policies and procedures.
-The Guest Model acts as a compass, guiding organisations through the maze of legal requirements and ensuring that HR practices are not only effective but also ethically sound and legally compliant.
+The Guest Model acts as a compass, guiding organisations through the maze of legal requirements and ensuring that HR practices are effective, ethically sound, and legally compliant.

 f.
 Union Influence